VeritatemAmo/neuron-glia-dNdS/README.md

 	* Visualize the overlap between the lists with Venn diagrams, saved to ./figures/Venn_Diagrams/all_barres/*
 * run ./jupyter_notebooks/mouse.celltype-specific_protein-coding_genes_w_dNdS.ipynb to merge protein-coding genes and dN/dS to celltype-specific genes
 	* Generate ./results/mouse.celltype-specific_genes/protein-coding_w_dNdS/*/*.tsv, one per species per cell type, including averaged 92 species dN/dS
 * run ./jupyter_notebooks/mouse.stats_and_figures.ipynb, calculate Mann Whitney stats for each pair of cell type for a couple of representative species as well as averaged dN/dS.
 Kruskal Wallis test was used for testing more than two cell types.
+Both annonical 0.05 p value threshold and a conservative 0.0001 p value threshold were used for visualizations.
+Figures with 0.0001 p value threshold were labeled with "conservative" in file name.
 	* Generate ./results/mouse.celltype-specific_genes/protein-coding_w_dNdS/MannWhitney/*.tsv
     * and ./results/celltype-specific_descriptive_stats.xlsx
     * and ./results/celltype-specific_inferential_stats.xlsx